pandastrike/vanilla/README.md

 ```
 This is the fun part.
 You are able to deploy with nothing more than `git push`  Woohooo!

+The first time you push, you will be asked to authorize the connection.
+This is normal, but you have to type "yes", otherwise the connection will be denied.

 Once it detects you pushing an update to the cluster, the githook triggers a cascade of events that result in a deployment of your application.
-Depending on your application, deployment may take several minutes, but the `git push` returns quickly (There is 10-15 second blocking pause the first time you push a repo to a cluster).
+Depending on your application, deployment may take several minutes, but the `git push` returns quickly.
 As it processes your deployment, the cluster also registers the `git push` with the Huxley API server as a pending command you can track.
 The cluster monitors the mixins you've specified, and when they are ready it will resolve this pending command.

 This feature gives you the power to optionally block on your deployment with `huxley pending wait`.
 As soon as it returns `Done.`, your application is ready.
-Visit `http://[service_name].[cluster_name].[public_domain]:[service_port]` to see `Hello World.`  Congratulations!!
+Visit `http://[service name].[cluster name].[public domain]:[external port]` to see `Hello World.`  For example, ours would be "http://vanilla.fearless-panda.pandastrike.com:3030"

+Congratulations!!
 You've made your first deploy, Huxley-Style!!

 ### Deployment Notes: